Effective storytelling requires judgment.

-They require knowing when to simplify and when to provide depth, when to move quickly and when to pause, and how to align messaging with both audience expectations and institutional responsibility.
+It requires knowing when to simplify and when to provide depth, when to move quickly and when to pause, and how to align a story and its messaging with both audience expectations and institutional responsibility.

 My Approach

-I believe effective communications require more than compelling narratives.
-They require alignment — between mission and message, urgency and accuracy, audience needs and organizational objectives.
+I believe strong work requires more than a compelling narrative.
+It requires alignment — between mission and message, urgency and accuracy, audience needs and the goal of the story.

-My background in journalism trained me to operate under pressure, evaluate information critically, and communicate complex issues with clarity.
-Today, I apply those same standards to strategic messaging, audience growth initiatives, and cross-platform campaign execution.
+My years in journalism taught me to work under pressure, evaluate information critically, and turn complex issues into clear, credible stories — reporting, shooting, and editing from concept through final cut.
+I bring those same standards to communications strategy, audience growth, and cross-platform campaigns.

-Whether advising on rollout strategy or producing content directly, I approach communications as both a system and a craft.
+Whether I'm behind the camera or advising on rollout strategy, I approach the work as both a system and a craft.

 NETA Conference & CPB Public Media Thought Leader Forum (2024)